Куда я попал?

 Получение дампа учетных данных

-Adversaries may attempt to dump credentials to obtain account login and credential material, normally in the form of a hash or a clear text password, from the operating system and software.
-Credentials can then be used to perform Lateral Movement and access restricted information.
+Adversaries may attempt to dump credentials to obtain account login and credential material, normally in the form of a hash or a clear text password.
+Credentials can be obtained from OS caches, memory, or structures.(Citation: Brining MimiKatz to Unix) Credentials can then be used to perform Lateral Movement and access restricted information.
 Several of the tools mentioned in associated sub-techniques may be used by both adversaries and professional security testers.
 Additional custom tools likely exist as well.

 ID: T1003